-In 1953, the Hawaiian name Haunani saw high enough national usage* that it appeared for the first time in the SSA’s baby name data:
+In 1953, the Hawaiian name Haunani saw high enough national usage* to appear for the first time in the SSA’s baby name data:

 - 1954: unlisted